 A walk under the moon is a great way to spend time together as a family.
 Kids love getting out at night, it's exciting for them!

-If you don't have the time for a walk under the stars, help your kids start a month of moon journaling.
-Keeping a moon journal for a month is a great way to sharpen a child's observation skills as an observer has to look for ever-changing patterns in the moon.
+No time for a walk under the stars?
+Encourage your kids to spend some time under the stars by taking on the role of moon observer for a month.
+Keeping a moon journal is a great way to sharpen a child's observation skills as they will have to look for ever-changing patterns in the moon.
 With practice, your child can even predict the phase that will appear the next night and next week, becoming a lunar expert!

 Help your child keep track of their moon observations using our moon journal printable.
 All they have to do is observe the moon every night for one month and use the printable to draw the lit up part of the moon they see.
 There's a handy key included which tells them which phase of the moon they are seeing.
 It's helpful if they also record the date/ time and note weather conditions keep them from observing the moon.